citp/privacy-policy-historical/r/ra/rap/rapleaf.com.md

 We self-certify compliance with Privacy Shield - <https://www.privacyshield.gov/list>

-TowerData complies with the [EU-U.S. Privacy Shield Framework](http://www.privacyshield.gov/) and the [U.S.-Swiss Safe Harbor Framework](http://www.export.gov/safeharbor) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
-TowerData has certified that it adheres to the Privacy Shield Principles of Notice, Choice, and Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Resource, Enforcement and Liability.
-A description of these programs may be found at the following links: [https://www.privacyshield.gov](https://www.privacyshield.gov/) and [http://2016.export.gov/safeharbor/swiss/. ](http://2016.export.gov/safeharbor/swiss/)
+TowerData complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States.
+TowerData has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
+If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+To learn more about the Privacy Shield program, and to view our certification, please visit <https://www.privacyshield.gov/>.

 ## Onward Transfer

 Any data processed by TowerData will not be further disclosed to third parties except where permitted or required by the processing contract.
-TowerData complies with the Privacy Shield Principles or the U.S.-Swiss Safe Harbor Framework for all personal data from the EU, including the onward transfer liability provisions.
+TowerData complies with the Privacy Shield Principles for all personal data from the EU and Switzerland, including the onward transfer liability provisions.
 Any information TowerData's client (acting as the EU or Swiss controller) identifies as sensitive will be treated accordingly.

 ## Data Security